 Today you leave the Rift Valley to drive to the Kibale Forest area in the lower foothills of the Mountains of the Moon.
 Beautiful tea plantations will signal that you have almost reached the end of your long journey.

-Chimp Habituation – Ndali Lodge
+Chimpanzee Habituation – Ndali Lodge

 A limited number of people spend time with a team of trackers, researchers and the chimpanzees in their natural setting.
-The Habituation Experience uses a process that takes up to two years to habituate the Chimpanzees to human presence and with your visit you become part of the experiment.
+The Habituation Experience uses a process that takes up to two years to habituate the chimpanzees to human presence and with your visit you become part of the experiment.